Guitar-Sound-Processing/GSP/gsp_daisy/Effects.md

 ### <h3 id="efcdtn">Detune:</h3>

-Reduces the frequency of the input signal down to half (inverse of Pitch Shifter)
+Reduces the frequency of the input signal down to a half (inverse of Pitch Shifter)

 	dtn [([+][-]c)] s detune mixer gain
 		detune 		– Pitch (detune)